Victims of crime: Understanding the support you can expect

 After the trial

 You may find the conclusion of the trial distressing and have mixed emotions.
 Remember you can still access support from a organisation that specialises in helping victims of crime.
-Have a look at our directory to find a service that is right for you.
+Contact Victims First if you need further support

 As a victim of crime, you may be able to take part in Restorative Justice.